Home is where one starts from. - T.S. Eliot

 OUR BUSINESS

-Celebrating 27 years of service in 2019, UNDER THE SUN provides the necessary resources for project design, planning and construction - from utilization of space to environmentally friendly products and options.
+Celebrating 30 years of service in 2022, UNDER THE SUN provides the necessary resources for project design, planning and construction - from utilization of space to environmentally friendly products and options.
 The foundation of the business consists of word-of-mouth referrals and a repeat clientele spanning several decades.
 In 2015, UNDER THE SUN completed its first, third-party verified Zero Energy Home, continuing its mission and dedication to providing an energy saving alternative to traditionally built homes.
-Plans to build small footprint Zero Energy homes in NY and VT continue to be developed.
-Existing home remodeling/renovation projects are designed and completed to the highest energy standards possible, utilizing best practices and the highest quality products available.
+In 2021, UNDER THE SUN completed the Zero Energy Ready Easton Carriage House that won a 2022 Department of Energy Housing Innovations Award in the <2500sf category.
+Plans to build small footprint Zero Energy Ready homes, including Zero Energy Ready Tiny Homes on Wheels, continue to be developed.
+Home energy audits and blower door tests are also available in NY and VT upon request.

 Building Performance Institute (BPI)

-FYI: Good news for homeowners - Saving energy is less expensive than producing energy
+FYI: Good news for homeowners - Saving energy is less expensive than producing energy, 2017

 According to The American Council for an Energy-Efficient Economy (ACEEE) report: “New data, same results - Saving energy is still cheaper than making energy”, energy efficient measures installed in new and existing homes, including the use of energy saving products, appliances, LED lighting and increased insulation, among others, is one of the best options for reducing electricity costs.
 For more information, click here to read the December 2017 article in the Green Energy Times.